[Next]

 The process allowed instructional developers to enter or reenter the steps of the ISD process as necessary to develop, update, or revise the instructional system.
 The Air Force model worked well and was considered adequate.
 It supported an instructional system that was focused primarily on classroom education and technical training delivered by an instructor using the lecture/demonstration method.

-Return to History of ISD
+Return to the History of Instructional System Design